 I worked as a live-in au pair, which means I lived with the family and all of my expenses except personal costs were covered.
 Staying with the family gave me a much nicer place to stay than I could have afforded on my own.
 On top of it all, I was earning money.
 Not a lot, but enough to happily explore the Italian countryside during my time off and thoroughly enjoy my time spent there.

-It was through GreatAuPair that I found this amazing opportunity and I would highly recommend this site to anyone seeking care giving jobs, especially for au pairs seeking to travel abroad.
+It was through GreatAuPair that I found this amazing opportunity, and I would highly recommend this site to anyone seeking caregiving jobs, especially au pairs seeking to travel abroad.

 - If you don't want to pay for a subscription, be patient.
 Make sure you have completed your profile fully.
 Create a video and post a lot of pictures.
 Be honest about yourself, your expectations, and what you like and don't like.
 Many times, a paying subscriber will reach out to you.

 - ALWAYS complete the background and reference checks.

 - If you hire an au pair or nanny that needs help with travel expenses, use a trusted travel agency or agree to reimburse them once they get there to help avoid scams.